Chosen to be holy and spotless in Christ

 by Fr.
 Tommy Lane

-Think of all the problems we have in the world.
-Why?
-Because we do not pay heed to the Word of God.
+Why do we have so many problems in the world.
+Because we do not pay heed to the word of God.
 Or, to put it another way, there are so many problems because none of us has yet become the fullness of whom we are called to be by God if we have not yet allowed God’s graces to come to full flower in our lives.
-Our Christian calling is to allow ourselves be transformed by the Word of God to become more and more an image of God (Gen 1:26), to live God’s message so fully in our lives that we could be said to be examples of what Jesus means by the kingdom of God.
+Our Christian calling is to allow ourselves to be transformed by the word of God to become more and more an image of God (Gen 1:26), to live God’s message so fully in our lives that we could be said to be examples of what Jesus means by the kingdom of God.

-When we hear the Word of God we have a choice, to allow it to transform us or to reject the Word and go our own way.
-In our first reading today (Amos 7:12-15) Amaziah rejected the Word of God preached through the prophet Amos.
-In the Gospel today (Mark 6:7-13) when Jesus sent out the Twelve he prepared them for the fact that not everyone would accept them or their message when he said they were to shake off the dust from their feet when leaving any town that did not make them welcome (Mark 6:11).
-Why would anyone reject the Word of God?
-The Word of God is Good News; it is make our lives better, so why would anyone reject it?
-When the Word of God challenges us, when the Word of God invites us to leave sin behind and change our lives, no one likes that.
-In Heb 4:12-13 we read,
+When we hear the word of God we have a choice: to allow it to transform us or to reject the word and go our own way.
+In our first reading today (Amos 7:12-15) Amaziah rejected the word of God preached through the prophet Amos.
+In the Gospel today (Mark 6:7-13) when Jesus sent out the apostles, he prepared them for not everyone accepting them or their message when he said they were to shake off the dust from their feet when leaving any town that did not make them welcome (Mark 6:11).
+Why would anyone reject the word of God?
+The word of God is Good News; it makes our lives better, so why would anyone reject it?
+When the word of God challenges us, when the word of God invites us to leave sin behind and change our lives, no one likes that.
+In Heb 4:12-13 we read:

-When the Word of God acts as a mirror and shows us that not everything in our lives is as it should, that is when we may be tempted to turn our backs on the Word of God.
-We all know why John the Baptist was beheaded, because Herodias rejected the word John the Baptist preached about marriage.
-God help us if we reject God’s word because if we reject God or his word we will in fact be worse off and eventually have to do a C turn back again.
-Sin is great fun at the time but sin will have to be repented of eventually, if not in this life, then in the next.
+When the word of God acts as a mirror and shows us that not everything in our lives is as it should, we may be tempted to turn our backs on the word of God.
+We all know why John the Baptist was beheaded: because Herodias rejected the word John preached about marriage.
+God help us if we reject God’s word, because if we reject God or his word we will be worse off and eventually have to turn back again.

 What a transformation Paul underwent from Saul to Paul.
-Before undergoing this transformation Paul received a special revelation from heaven on the road to Damascus (Acts 9).
-For the first time in his life he saw who Christ was and that Jesus was the promised Messiah.
-Before that time he had been kicking against the word of God.
+Before undergoing this transformation, Paul received a special revelation from heaven on the road to Damascus (Acts 9).
+For the first time in his life he understood that Jesus was the promised Messiah.
+Before that time, he had been kicking against the word of God.
 In Acts 26:14 these are the words of Jesus, “Saul, Saul, why are you persecuting me?
 It is hard for you to kick against the goad.”
 Paul went from kicking against the word of God to preaching the word of God.
-When Paul was kicking against the word of God he didn’t even know he was kicking against the word of God.
+When Paul was kicking against the word of God, he didn’t even know he was kicking against the word of God.
 He was convinced he was right.
-That begs the question, “Could we too in any way be kicking against the word of God without even knowing it?”
+That begs the question: “Could we too in any way be kicking against the word of God without even knowing it?”
 No wonder it is said that to get to know God better we also need to get to know ourselves better.
-If we are insensitive we may well have closed part of our lives to God.
+If we are insensitive, we may well have closed part of our lives to God.

 Copyright © Fr.
 Tommy Lane 2003